veltman/gifs/README.md

 # Animation Tests

-Miscellaneous experiments with automatically rendering gifs from data-driven JavaScript animations.
+Miscellaneous experiments with automatically rendering gifs and videos from data-driven JavaScript animations.

 ## Why?